-Sound Transit is responsible for civil rights compliance and monitoring, which includes ensuring that contractors regardless of tier and sub- recipients regardless of tier properly abide by Title VI of the Civil Rights Act of 1964 which is the federal law that protects individuals from discrimination on the basis of race, color or national origin in any program receiving federal assistance, Executive Order 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low Income Populations," and the Department of Transportation's Guidance to Recipients on Special Language Services to Limited English Proficient (LEP) Beneficiaries.
+Sound Transit is responsible for civil rights compliance and monitoring, which includes ensuring that contractors properly abide by Title VI of the Civil Rights Act of 1964 which is the federal law that protects individuals from discrimination on the basis of race, color or national origin in any program receiving federal assistance.

-Any person who believes he/she has been discriminated against on the basis of race, color, or national origin by Sound Transit may file a Title VI complaint by contacting the agency.
-The complainant should complete and submit the Title VI Complaint form linked below to facilitate a speedier investigation.
+Any person who believes they have been discriminated against on the basis of race, color, or national origin by Sound Transit may file a Title VI complaint by contacting the agency.
+The complainant can choose to complete and submit the Title VI Complaint form to facilitate a speedier investigation or call the discrimination complaint line at 206-689-3302.
 Sound Transit will investigate all complaints received within 180 days of the alleged incident.

-Once the complaint is received by Sound Transit, it will be reviewed to determine whether the complaint constitutes a Title VI complaint and/or whether there is sufficient information for an investigation.
+Once the complaint is received by Sound Transit, a Title VI investigator will attempt to make contact with the complainant or designee via phone within 3 business days.
+If the complainant cannot be reached, Sound Transit will continue the process by determining whether the complaint constitutes a Title VI complaint and/or whether there is sufficient information for an investigation.
 The complainant will receive an acknowledgement letter informing him/her whether the complaint is covered under Title VI.

 Sound Transit will generally complete an investigation within 90 days from receipt of a completed complaint form.
 If more information is needed to resolve the case, Sound Transit may contact the complainant.
-Unless a longer period is specified by Sound Transit, the complainant will have ten (10) days from the date of the letter to send requested information to the Sound Transit investigator assigned to the case.
+Unless a longer period is specified by Sound Transit, the complainant will have ten (10) days from the date of the request to provide the information to the Sound Transit investigator assigned to the case.

 A person may also file a complaint directly with the U.S. Department of Transportation by contacting the Department at: U.S. Department of Transportation, Federal Transit Administration's Office of Civil Rights: Complaint Team, East Building, 5th Floor – TCR, 1200 New Jersey Avenue, SE, Washington, DC 20590 or call 888-446-4511.